Burn-E99/TheArtificer/README.md

     * `[[d20/40]]` will roll a d20 die and divide it by 40.
     * `[[((d20+20) - 10) / 5]]` will roll a d20, add 20 to that roll, subtract off 10, and finally divide by 5.
   * This command also has some useful decorators that can used.
 These decorators simply need to be placed after all rolls in the message:
+    * `-c` - Count - Shows the Count Embed, containing the count of successful rolls, failed rolls, rerolls, drops, and explosions
     * `-nd` - No Details - Suppresses all details of the requested roll
     * `-snd` - Super No Details - Suppresses all details of the requested roll and hides no details message
     * `-s` - Spoiler - Spoilers all details of the requested roll